When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: acknowledgements

 \section{acknowledgements}

-The authors were partially supported by the National Science Foundation (NSF) award $[\#2246447]$, NSF CAREER award $[\#2441014]$, and Samsung Research via the LEAP-U program.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of NSF or Samsung.
-We would also like to thank Junwon Seo and Michelle Zhao for their helpful discussions about baselines.
+The authors were partially supported by the National Science Foundation (NSF) award $[\#2246447]$, NSF CAREER award $[\#2441014]$, and Samsung Research through the LEAP-U program.
+The views expressed are those of the authors and do not necessarily reflect those of NSF or Samsung.
+We thank Junwon Seo and Michelle Zhao for helpful discussions.